NathanHarrington/dotfiles/README.md

    Press ctrl+alt+p to get cursor console.
    Select 'hide custom title bar in full screen'
    Press $mod+f to get out of full screen in i3, while the cursor window still thinks it's in full screen.

+Install python extension.

+Ctrl + , for settings
+    Menubar, set to none
+    Status bar workbench, uncheck.
+    Activity bar location -> hidden.
+    Editor -> Line Numbers -> Off
+    Editor -> Word wrap -> on
+    Editor auto save.
+Open a bash command, right click the menu bar set the panel to the right.
+Right click in the command tab area, hide the tabs.
+Open a file for text editing, right click the tab bar, select Hide.
+Right click the minimap, uncheck to hide.

+# Add custom settings to user settings.json
+    "editor.glyphMargin": false,
+    "editor.folding": false,

+# Add custom vs code keybings to keybindings.json:
+# Copy this text and paste into ~/.config/Code/User/keybindings.json
+# Note that if you are still using Cursor, you'll need to disable these as they
+# prevent the default ctrl+k from working correctly.
+// Place your key bindings in this file to override the defaultsauto[] [
+    {
+        "key": "ctrl+alt t",
+        "command": "editor.action.insertSnippet",
+        "when": "editorTextFocus",
+        "args": {
+            "snippet": "$CURRENT_YEAR-$CURRENT_MONTH-$CURRENT_DATE $CURRENT_HOUR:$CURRENT_MINUTE "
+        }
+    },
+]

+# Probably want to use the same vs code user keybindings from above as well.

 ### Cordince branding instructions